devtron-labs/devtron/docs/user-guide/creating-application/workflow/plugins/copy-container-image.md

 ## Copy Container Image

-This plugin copies a container image from the source to destination.
-The pushing of image can be between repositories of the same container registry or between repositories of different container registry.
+This plugin copies a container image to a desired container [repository](../../../../reference/glossary.md#repo).
+The pushing of image can be between repositories of the same container [registry](../../../../reference/glossary.md#containeroci-registry) or between repositories of different container registry.

 The plugin can be used at any stage, i.e., pre & post CI, job, pre & post CD.
 This is especially useful when unique repositories are maintained for production builds (using the same CI pipeline).